nikhil-github/api-cab-data/README.md

 ### API client

-Simple client is added to the project that consumes the rest endpoints To run the client
+Simple client is added to the project that consumes the rest endpoints.
+To run the client

 ```